Neighborhoods of Milwaukee: Mount Mary

 Mount Mary surrounds Mount Mary University.
 It is bordered by Concordia Ave. on the north, 89th St. on the east, Center St. on the south and Menomonee River Parkway on the west.
 With several curvilinear streets and fewer sidewalks, it resembles a suburban neighborhood.
 Most of the homes were built in the 1950s.
 The City of Wauwatosa is to the south and to the west.
 Milwaukee County Kops and Cooper Parks also border this neighborhood.

 Portions are also named Golden Valley which is composed of 1950s tract homes built primarily by Welbilt Homes and Corrigan Builders.

 Story Hill

-Story Hill is a neighborhood located directly north of Miller Park and south of the Washington Heights neighborhood, on the west side of Milwaukee.
+Story Hill is a neighborhood located directly north of American Family Field and south of the Washington Heights neighborhood, on the west side of Milwaukee.
 Story Hill is named for Hiram Story.
 Hiram, along with his brother Horace, founded a quarry on the land in this neighborhood.
 The neighborhood itself lies on a hill just south of Wisconsin Avenue and is characterized by quiet, tree-lined streets and an isolated feel, in sharp contrast to the busier and more depressed neighborhoods that surround it.

 Story Hill was developed in the 1920s as a sanctuary for middle class Milwaukeeans living just east toward downtown, in the once affluent Concordia district.
 Demand for larger lots and a more suburban feel fueled the development of Story Hill.
 The housing stock consists of ornate early 20th-century houses, usually made of brick.